MarcoBgn/iPlayerBBC/README.md

 # i-player-bbc

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt serve` for preview.

 ## Testing

 Running `grunt test` will run the unit tests with karma.
+Running 'protractor' will run integration tests with protractor (A separate tab running webdriver-manager is required)